yalmip/yalmip.github.io/_posts/2016-09-16-debugginginfeasible.md

 ### Is it really infeasible?

 To begin with, get rid of the objective function.
-An objective function cannot generate any infeaibility, but in the feasibility analysis, it is just unnecessary to keep it.
+An objective function cannot generate any infeasibility, but in the feasibility analysis, it is just unnecessary to keep it.
 You might have stumbled into a bug in the solver presolve code or something, which causes it to make an incorrect statement.
 Some solvers mess up infeasibility with unbounded objective.

 ````matlab
 optimize(Constraints)